Open Postnatal Myelomeningocele Surgery

 Positioning

 The patient is positioned prone, with the head rotated laterally as close to 90 degrees as possible.
-The body is positioned over a rolled towel, with the placode at the apex of the towel to avoid CSF leakage into unwanted areas.
+The body is positioned over two rolled towels—placed parallel—with the placode at the apex of the towel to avoid CSF leakage into unwanted areas.
+Utilizing two towels allows for easier ventilation while prone.

 Accessing the Surgical Site